AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Data collection costs can also be a challenge; therefore, business leaders need to consider them in the initial planning process of the project.
 For instance, the costs can include recruitment costs, data collection equipment costs, etc.

-Watch the video below to learn the importance of data for AI algorithms.
+Watch the video below on the importance of data for AI algorithms.

 How does it differ from data mining, web scraping, and data extraction?